 Data Preview 0.1 (DP0.1) was released to a group, approximately 300, of early adopters from the community in June 2021.
 It is based on simulated LSST-like images generated by the Dark Energy Science Collaboration (DESC) for their Data Challenge 2 (DC2), (LSST Dark Energy Science Collaboration (LSST DESC) et al., 2021).
-DP0.1 only uses the 300 deg2 of DC2 images that were simulated for five years of the LSST's wide-fast-deep component (WFD) using a base-line cadence, [PSTN-055].
-The DESC processed the simulated DC2 images with Version 19 of the LSST Science Pipelines.
-DP0.1 makes the DESC's DC2 images and catalogs available to users through an early version the Rubin Science Platform (RSP) running at the US DAC.
-For full details on DP0.1 including an exact description of the data products served, see the documentation at https://dp0-1.lsst.io/
+DP0.1 used the 300 deg2 of DC2 images that were simulated for five years of the LSST's wide-fast-deep component (WFD) using a baseline cadence, [PSTN-055].
+The DESC processed the simulated DC2 images with Version 19 of the LSST Science Pipelines, producing calibrated images and catalogs.
+DP0.1 made the DESC's DC2 images and catalogs available to users through an early version of the Rubin Science Platform (RSP) running at the US DAC.
+DP0.1 has now been retired from the publicly available RSP instance.

+For full details on DP0.1 including an exact description of the data products that were served, see the documentation at https://dp0-1.lsst.io/.